 Throughout the period of our operations in Thailand, we have generally received income tax and other incentives from the Thailand Board of Investment.
-Preferential tax treatment from the Thailand government in the form of a corporate tax exemption is currently available to us from July 2010 through June 2015 on income generated from the manufacture of products at Pinehurst Building 5 and from July 2012 through June 2020 on income generated from the manufacture of products at Pinehurst Building 6.
+Preferential tax treatment from the Thailand government in the form of a corporate tax exemption is currently available to us through June 2020 on income generated from the manufacture of products at Pinehurst Building 6.
 Such preferential tax treatment is contingent on various factors, including the export of our customers' products out of Thailand and our agreement not to move our manufacturing facilities out of our current province in Thailand for at least 15 years.
 Additionally, in December 2011, the Thailand Revenue Department announced a reduction in corporate income tax rates for tax periods beginning on or after January 1, 2012.
-As a result of the announcement, corporate income tax rates for our Thai subsidiary will be reduced from 30% in fiscal year 2012 to 23% in fiscal year 2013, and to 20% in fiscal year 2014 and fiscal year 2015.
+As a result of the announcement, corporate income tax rates for our Thai subsidiary will be reduced from 23% in fiscal year 2013 to 20% in fiscal year 2014, fiscal year 2015, and fiscal year 2016.

-Our subsidiary in China has been granted a tax privilege to reduce its corporate income tax rate from 25% to 15%.
-This privilege was retroactive to January 1, 2011 and expired December 31, 2013.
-Currently, we are preparing an application to renew this tax privilege and plan to submit it in fiscal year 2015; however, there can be no assurances that such tax privilege will be renewed.
+Our subsidiary in China had been granted a tax privilege to reduce its corporate income tax rate from 25% to 15% but the privilege expired on December 31, 2013.